-Some patients will receive their chimeric antigen receptor (CAR) T-cell therapy in a different center from the place where they received their cancer treatment.
-If this is the case, it is important for patients to have their CAR-T cell oncologist connect with, and stay in touch with, their primary hematologist/oncologist, to continue proper management of care.
+Some patients will receive their CAR T-cell therapy in a different center from the place where they received their initial cancer treatment.
+If this is the case, it is important for patients to have their CAR T-cell therapy oncologist connect with, and stay in touch with, their primary hematologist/oncologist to continue proper management of care.
 Follow-up appointments for CAR T-cell therapy will include laboratory work, supportive care and possibly imaging tests (such as x-rays, computerized tomography (CT) and magnetic resonance imaging (MRI) scans, etc).
-A patient's local hematologist/ oncologist should continue cancer checkups.
-Patients are advised to have their caregivers accompany them to these appointments since these are the people who have been with them throughout the CAR-T cell treatment process and they may be the first to notice any changes or side effects the patient may be experiencing.
+A patient's local hematologist/oncologist should continue cancer checkups.
+Patients are advised to have their caregivers accompany them to these appointments, since these are the people who have been with them throughout the CAR T-cell treatment process, and they may be the first to notice any changes or side effects the patient may be experiencing.

-Most patients receiving CAR T-cell treatment have been followed for a relatively short time; however, data providing information about responses to therapy (including duration of response) is fast emerging.
+Most patients receiving CAR T-cell treatment have been followed for a relatively short time; however, data providing information about responses to therapy (including duration of response) is developing at a rapid pace.
 Researchers will be able to better predict the duration of these responses after patients have been followed over longer terms.
-Patients who have had CAR-T cell treatment face long-term and late effects that are similar to those of other cancer patients.
+Patients who have had CAR T-cell treatment face long-term and late effects that are similar to those of patients who have received traditional types of therapy for their cancer.
 It is especially important to follow up on potential fertility and endocrine late effects.

-It is important for more pediatric, young adult and adult patients to be enrolled in clinical trials.
-Larger study samples, evaluated over more extended periods, will help researchers further understand the impact of this type of therapy, ways to reduce its toxicity and improve the management of adverse side effects.
+It is especially important for pediatric, young adult and adult patients to be enrolled in clinical trials.
+Larger study sizes, evaluated over more extended periods, will help researchers further understand the impact of this type of therapy.
+It will also help them improve treatments and learn how to better prevent and manage side effects.